White Pocket Monsoon Photo Workshop

-Monsoon season is the best time of year to visit White Pocket.
-This is when we have best chances for big clouds, storms, and water puddles.
+Monsoon season is one of the best times to photograph White Pocket.
+This is when we have best chances for big clouds, lightning, storms, and water puddles.
 Camping overnight allows you to photograph sunset, the Milky Way, and sunrise!
 Join us for 4 epic days of shooting at a variety of Southwest locations.
 Post-processing instruction also included.
-This workshop is rated moderate for physical intensity, with 1-2 miles of hiking each day.
+If you'd like to extend your trip, consider pairing with our Grand Canyon Monsoon Workshop July 26-29!

 - Fully outfitted overnight camping trip to White Pocket during the height of monsoon season.
 Chances are good for dramatic skies and storms!
 This is also one of the best times to find water puddles at White Pocket.